hiwami/h-iwami/README.md

 - 👋 Hi, I’m iwami@mediaplan
-- 👀 I’m interested in .Ai
+- 👀 I’m interested in
-- 🌱 I’m currently learning Ai
+- 🌱 I’m currently learning artificial intelligence
 - 💞️ I’m looking to collaborate on Ai product
 - 📫 How to reach me